 Some women can experience the pain in the lower abdomen, back or both.
 It may also be felt in the legs.
 Muscle spasm and stiffness are the most frequently experienced symptoms of menstrual pain.

 Muscle contractions in the uterus are the culprit for menstrual cramps.
 Strong contractions during the menstrual cycle can press against nearby blood vessels.
 It suddenly blocks the supply of oxygen to the uterus, causing the pain and cramping.

-If the cramps are due to your cycle, it is called primary dysmenorrhea.
-However, if you have a problem in your reproductive organs that causes the cramping, doctors call it secondary dysmenorrhea.
+If the cramps are due to the menstrual cycle, it is called primary dysmenorrhea.
+However, if there is a problem in the reproductive organs that causes the cramping, doctors call it secondary dysmenorrhea.

 - Pelvic Inflammatory Disease – is a bacteria caused infection in the uterus.
 It can spread to other reproductive organs or genital systems.

 - Endometriosis – this is a condition in which the tissue lining is found outside of the uterus.

 - Stenosis – The narrowing of the cervix can be caused by scarring or a lack of estrogen after menopause.